merative/acd-java-sdk/README.md

-# Watson Health Cognitive Services Java SDK Version 1.5.11
+# Annotator for Clinical Data Java SDK Version 1.5.11

 ## Overview

-The Watson Health Cognitive Services (WHCS) Java SDK allows developers to programmatically interact with the following service:
+This Java SDK allows developers to programmatically interact with the following service:

 | Service Name | Artifact ID |
 |--------------|-------------|